 How to Complete the Canada Customs Invoice

 At first glance, the Canada Customs Invoice can look intimidating.
-With its combination of French and English field descriptions and small, non-changing font size, completing the form may seem like the toughest part of the shipping process.
-Fret no more – completing the form is actually quite simple so long the shipper knows what is being shipped and who it’s being shipped to.
-To assist in the completion of the form, a section-by-section breakdown of form CI1 can be found below to assist with completing the form.
+With the combination of French and English field descriptions and small, non-changing font size, filling out the form may seem like the toughest part of the shipping process.
+But completing the form is actually quite simple, so long as the shipper knows what is being shipped and the recipient’s information.
+A section-by-section breakdown of form CI1 can be found below to assist with completing the form.

 Section 1 (Vendor) – Enter both the name and address of the entity selling/delivering goods to Canada.